Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

 2. Improve the Beehive Ventilation

 If a hive is poorly ventilated, it is highly likely to be affected by the moisture problem.
-The warm, moist air generated by the bees is trapped inside the hive, and turns into water during the cold weather.
+The warm, moist air generated by the bees is trapped inside the hive, and it can turn into water during the cold weather.

 To improve the ventilation, you can create a small hole on the top cover of the hive to allow excess air out.
 You can also place your hive on a raised area that is well exposed to air.